Skip to main content

 • verified_not_revoked — fresh CRL coverage, certificate not on the list.

 • revoked — the certificate is on a CRL.
-Hard reject.
+The check is not confirmed.

 • revocation_unknown — CRL coverage is missing or stale.
 Treated conservatively in production.